matthewwall/weert/server/spec/README.md

 # Test of WeeRT RESTful services

+*THIS TEST SUITE WILL DESTROY DATA IN THE MONGODB DATABASE!*

 This test suite uses the utility [Frisby](http://frisbyjs.com), which, in turn, requires the [Jasmine](https://www.npmjs.com/package/jasmine-node) V1.x test framework.
 Jasmine has since moved on to a Version 2.x, which I don't think will work with Frisby.
 Fortunately, as of this writing